Germany fully backs EU law on airline carbon cost

 The EU has said it acted because attempts at ICAO to come up with a way to tackle aviation emissions had stalled for more than a decade.

-However, international tension has galvanized the U.N. body and it is expected at regular talks this month to discuss progress on an ICAO alternative. ($1 = 0.7557 euros)
+However, international tension has galvanised the U.N. body and it is expected at regular talks this month to discuss progress on an ICAO alternative.

 (Reporting by Barbara Lewis; Editing by Tim Dobbyn)